Upper Eyelid Lift

 What is the recovery like?

-There is minimal eye discomfort after the procedure, similar to having an irritated eye from allergies.
+There is typically minimal eye discomfort after the procedure, similar to having an irritated eye from allergies.
 Some swelling and discoloration may develop around the eyes for a few days.
-With make-up, most of our patients can return to work or social activities in one week.
+With make-up, most of our patients can typically return to work or social activities in one week although individual healing times may vary.

 Post-operative care instructions [12kb PDF]